Adam-Alive/name-the-flag-game/README.md

 - [GitHub](https://github.com) for secure online code storage.
 - [GitHub Pages](https://pages.github.com) for hosting the deployed front-end site.
 - [Codeanywhere](https://codeanywhere.com) as a cloud-based IDE for development.
+- [](https://codeanywhere.com) as a cloud-based IDE for development.

 ## Testing